cboudereau/dotnetlinux/README.md

 In my case, I have the Ubuntu one and the 2 dockers When you restart Windows Terminal, you can run ubuntu commands directly!

+### (Optional) Install docker cli on Ubuntu WSL 2
+If already have configured an ubuntu distrib running on wsl 2.
+In the docker desktop settings > Resources > WSL Integration, activate the ubuntu distro to have the docker cli installed

 ## Setup local dev environment (Install the localdb mysql container and dependencies for SQLProvider (lib folder))
     setup.cmd